dreamcatcher-tech/network/Inbox/2025-08-30 1413 container reliability.md

 >[!danger] Depends:

 since we use artifact to rebuild any container state, we do not need volumes for the agents, and can continue to treat them as ephemeral.

+the if the container dies, then the state that is uncommitted would be lost.

+artifact is the persistence, agent is the worktree.